 5° - 25°C (41° - 78°F)

 H3 (Hardiness Zone 9) - Tolerate to temperatures below freezing.
 Although it can survive frosts and thin snow, refrain from bringing it indoors overnight if the room temperature is above 5℃ (40℉), as a sudden change in temperature may cause environmental shock with weakened spring growth and a lack of flowers over the season's course.
 Instead, either leave it outdoors or in an unheated conservatory, brightly lit garage or a greenhouse until the risk of frost has elapsed.

 Up to 0.3m in height and 0.6m in width.
 The ultimate height will take between 4 - 6 years to achieve.

-For the latter propagation method, divide the tubers just before the growing period in late spring into individual specimens, all with roots attached.
+Tuber Division (Moderate) - For the latter propagation method, divide the tubers just before the growing period in late spring into individual specimens, all with roots attached.
 If it doesn't have roots, don't panic - these should develop once the growing period kicks in.
-While the plant is still leafless, keep the soil evenly moist with the soil drying out halfway before another water.
+While the plant is still leafless, keep the soil evenly moist with the compost drying out halfway before another water.

-This plant is classified as poisonous.
-If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
+This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea, and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.